UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 ## Submitting jobs to the updated cluster

-* A subset of nodes will be converted to the new OS, effectively creating a new cluster.
+* Subsets of nodes will be converted to the new OS, effectively creating a new cluster.
-* Initially, the updated cluster can be selected by entering `puma-tst`, just as the target cluster is currently specified by entering `puma`, `ocelote` or `elgato`.
+* The updated cluster can be selected by entering `puma9`, just as the target cluster is currently specified by entering `puma`, `ocelote` or `elgato`.
-* The resources available on the new Puma cluster will remain functionally identical to those on the existing Puma, including the number of CPUs per node and memory per CPU.
+* The resources available on the Puma9 cluster will remain functionally identical to those on the existing Puma, including the number of CPUs per node and memory per CPU.
 Thus, Slurm batch scripts that work properly on Puma should work on the new Puma without modifications.

+## Adapting existing analyses.
+Users may use currently cluster resources in a number of different ways.
+Here are general guidelines for adapting to the new environment.
+### Users of Open on Demand
+Open on Demand users should be able to continue usage unchanged.
+### Users of software modules
+Users who load analysis software with the "module load" command will generally be able to continue their work unchanged.
+All commonly used software modules have been transferred to Puma9, sometimes with version updates or changes.
+### Users of conda environments
+Although we recommend switching to **Mamba** going forward, many conda users should be able to continue using their existing environments, although in some cases may need to recreate them.
+### Users of Python
+Users who run pure python code, with or without the use of virtual enviroments will likely be able to continue their analyses unchanged.
+The same versions of python are available on Puma9
+### Users who compile code themselves
+In many cases user-compiled software will need to be recompiled to run on Puma9.

 ## Important software changes